 Why only on top?

-The bottom chords of a bridge are being pulled in tension, and they are not going to bend or twist in the same way as the top chords will.
-Remember that the top chords are being pushed together.
+Usually we only see lateral bracing on the top of the bridge, and maybe on the two openings for traffic to pass through.
+This is because the top chords of the bridge are being compressed, but the bottom chords are being pulled in tension, and they are not going to bend or twist in the same way as the top chords will.
 When you push something it tends to bend or deform.
-The bottom of a model bridge doesn’t need lateral bracing because they aren’t twisting or bending.
-The top chords will want to bend and twist, and they need the extra support to stay straight.
+The bottom of a model bridge doesn’t need lateral bracing because they aren’t twisting or bending in the same way.
+Only the top chords need the extra support to stay straight.

 An X shape for lateral bracing is beneficial because the x’s make the top chords into a series of triangle shaped sections.
 Triangles are the go-to shape when building structures, especially model bridges.
 The triangle is really good at resisting being deformed, which is the whole point of lateral bracing.
 You could make a zig-zag pattern across the top instead of a series of x’s if you are trying to save some weight or materials.